 There used to be a marshrutka going to the museum but these would stop operating.

 This idea is often overlooked because people do not realise how cheap taxis are here compared to the rest of Europe.
-If you don’t feel like switching two buses, a taxi ride should be no more than 12km and more than 5-7 EUR.
+If you don’t feel like switching two buses, a taxi ride should be no more than 12km and around 15-17 EUR.
 Just make sure you get a proper taxi because scams still exist.

 P.S.
 One other hint – the museum is free for visit every last Monday of the month.
 The church is free to visit every Monday after 15:00.
 Otherwise the entrance fee to both is 5 EUR for adults and 1 EUR for students.
 You can buy a combined ticket for both sights for 6 EUR.
 So if you want to do a day trip around Sofia, this is a great option.

-Actually, until 1997 the museum used to be in the building at Free Sofia Tour first stop (the Palace of Justice).
+Actually, until 1997 the museum used to be in the building which is now Free Sofia Tour’s first stop (the Palace of Justice).
 After that it was moved to the former “House Number 1” of the Communist-era government complex.
 They say that even this tremendous building is not enough to hold all the exhibits.
 The current residences of the president, the prime-minister and the speaker of the National Assembly are nearby the museum.

 National Museum of History website – link here